 “The price includes puppies' paperwork (all health testing for both the dam and sire), a 2-year health guarantee, vaccines and dewormers, and a go-home basket (food, treats, toys, blanket, and bed).
 All puppies are the same price regardless of color or sex.”

-Faith has been a member of Good Dog for over 3 years
+Faith has been a member of Good Dog for almost 4 years

 Faith was screened for responsible practices and has been a member since 2022.